magento/devdocs/src/cloud/docker/docker-containers.md

 1. Web (nginx)
 1. PHP-FPM

-Note that Varnish can be removed from the configuration, in which case the traffic passes from the TLS container to Nginx.
+Note that you can remove Varnish from the configuration, in which case the traffic passes directly from the TLS container to the Web container.

 ## Sharing data between host machine and container

 You can share files easily between your machine and a Docker container by placing the files in the `.docker/mnt` directory.
 You can find the files in the `/mnt` directory the next time you build and start the Docker environment using the `docker-compose up` command.

 Additionally, you can share data into the containers using file synchronization.
-See the [File Synchronization] and [Developer Mode] documentation.
+See the [File synchronization] and [Developer Mode] documentation.

 ## Container Volumes